-Hiking in the Blue Ridge Mountains, fishing in Lake Murray or sunbathing on the 200 miles of Atlantic coastline.
+Hiking in the Blue Ridge Mountains, fishing in Lake Murray, or sunbathing on the hundreds of miles of beaches on the Atlantic coastline.

-South Carolina has plenty to offer for everyone.
+South Carolina has plenty to offer to everyone.
 Southern hospitality and rich history only add to the state’s charm.
-No wonder that it has become a popular camping destination.
+No wonder it has become a popular camping destination.
 Ocean Lakes even ranks in the top 1% of U.S. campgrounds!

 This oceanfront camping resort offers stunning views of the seaside, lakes, and the surrounding nature areas.
 With around 1,300 sites, Lakewood Camping Resort belongs to one of the largest campsites in the region.